quicwg/multipath/draft-ietf-quic-multipath.md

-However, even if packets without a Connection ID are successfully received on multiple paths, it is RECOMMENDED to only use one of the active paths for sending of ack-elicting packets with zero-length Connection ID as this avoids large ACK frames and ambiguity if loss detection and RTT estimation (see Appendix {{using-zero-length}}).
+However, even if packets without a Connection ID are successfully received on multiple paths, it is RECOMMENDED to only use one of the active paths for sending of ack-elicting packets with zero-length Connection ID as this avoids large ACK frames and ambiguity in loss detection and RTT estimation (see Appendix {{using-zero-length}}).

 If packets contain a non-zero CID, each path has